mouse-reeve/kyranides/transcription.md

 this Stone, it will get upon the like animal, as upon a Female.
-And the aforesaid stone does all these things. _To obtain favour and friendship; If anyone carry the Tongue of the Bird in a Plate of Gold, he shall have
+And the aforesaid stone does all these things. _To obtain favour and friendship_; If anyone carry the Tongue of the Bird in a Plate of Gold, he shall have
 Favour, and be beloved of all. _To make
 Men soft_; if the ends of the wings, of the